almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 Having a medical background would give them an advantage because they know how those machines should work and would only have to learn the technical aspect of the machines.
 In addition, having previously worked in a hospital environment, they would already be familiar with hospital procedures and protocols.

+## Linux

+### There are multiple versions of Linux like Red Hat, Ubuntu, and Fedora.
+Which one should I pick to learn with?

+It does not matter, but do pick one that is free and not paid.
+Some versions of Linux, like Red Hat, require that you pay for them, simliar to how Microsoft requires that you pay for a Windows OS license.
+I do not recommend paying for any version of Linux that you will be practicing with.
+Majority of Linux versions, do not require that you pay for them and are open source.
+From my experience, Ubuntu is one of the easiest to install a on system or virtual machine.

+### I have installed a Linux VM and use the GUI (graphical user interface) to practice the terminal with.

+You are doing it wrong.
+I suggest that you install the server edition of Linux which does not have a graphical user interface (GUI).
+Reason being is that servers that are used by AWS and any enterprise, do not have a graphical interface because the GUI takes up additional system resources that could be used by the application, database, firewall, or something else.
+In addition, by not having the GUI available, it will force you to learn how to do things only using the terminal or command line.

 ## Programming